RajithPrabakaran/DataQualityFrameworkGovernance/README.md

 <details>
 <summary><i>processing_framework</i></summary>

-User configures **DataframeDictionary** and **DataFunctionConfig** in JSON file, based on the JSON file data pipeline processing will be performed in  processing framework.
+User configures **DataframeDictionary** and **DataFunctionConfig** in JSON file, based on the JSON file, data pipeline tasks will be performed in  processing framework.

 	import pandas as pd
 	from DataQualityFrameworkGovernance.DataWorkflow import DataPipeline as dp